jamesbrink/docker-php/README.md

 [![](https://images.microbadger.com/badges/image/jamesbrink/postgres.svg)](https://microbadger.com/images/jamesbrink/postgres "Get your own image badge on microbadger.com")
 [![](https://images.microbadger.com/badges/version/jamesbrink/postgres.svg)](https://microbadger.com/images/jamesbrink/postgres "Get your own version badge on microbadger.com")
 # Docker PHP container with Apache
+All images are based off of Alpine Linux 3.7 official docker image.

 Docker PHP container with Apache (Very similar to official php image but added Apache server)

 This image is build using nearly the same build process as the official alpine-php image, with the exception of